TUBAF-IfI-LiaScript/VL_Softwareentwicklung/26_LINQ.md

       IEnumerable<int> scoreQuery =
           from score in scores    // Bezug zur Datenquelle where score > 80        // Filterkriterium
-          select score;           // "Projektion" des Rückgabewertes
+          //where score == "A"    // nur zum Testen des Compilers:-) select score;           // "Projektion" des Rückgabewertes
       // Execute the query.
       foreach (int i in scoreQuery)